 A More Unexpected Side of the Adriatic

 This part of Croatia is shaped by the islands of Krk, Rab, Pag, Cres, and Lošinj, all part of the wider Kvarner and northern Adriatic region.
 That variety is exactly what makes island hopping in Northern Croatia so rewarding.
-One island might be known for medieval townscapes and sandy beaches, another for wellness and pine forests, another for wild scenery and open horizons.
+One island is known for medieval townscapes and sandy beaches, another for wellness and pine forests, another for wild scenery and open horizons.

 Good to Know